Growth Product Management InternUniShackDelivered

 Wants qualified student leads but doesn't see enough value to finish the listing and verification flow.

-Goals & Needs
+Goals and Needs

 • Publish a listing quickly with minimal friction

-• Get qualified student leads — not random contacts
+• Get qualified student leads, not random contacts

 • See proof of value before investing in verification